negin513/LENS2-Dashboard-Python/README.md

 ## Serve the app from outside notebook:

-After creating and activating environment:
+After creating and activating the environment:

 1. In one terminal, start a dask scheduler